drbitboy/nat/README.md

 ## Caveats II

-For the sake of conciseness and clarity, this discussion is very much a simplified view.
+For the sake of conciseness and clarity, this description is very much a simplified view.
 E.g. it
 + Provides a definition of LAN that is functional, fuzzy, and lacking in rigorous detail.
 + Ignores any distinction between routers and gateways.
 + Blurs the lines between the Data Link, Network, and Transport layers